Cast2023/cast/documentation/testing-details-and-instructions.md

 Acceptance tests are implemented with `Robot Framework` using `Selenium library`.
 In order to test the application with a realistic user scenario, we use `roboroute` defined in `frontend/src/Components/Roboroute.js`.

-Due to difficulties with testing compatibility & techiniques, `Google Login` & the use of `Material UI Datepicker` element were deliberately omitted from acceptance testing.
+Due to difficulties with testing compatibility & techniques, `Google Login` & the use of `Material UI Datepicker` element were deliberately omitted from acceptance testing.

 Robot test directory has the following structure:
 ```